 Part throttle circuit-

-The throttle valve is further opened to increase the speed.
+The throttle valve is further opened for increasing the speed.
 At this stage, the throttle valve is partly opened and the fuel is supplied by the main nozzle only.

 Full throttle circuit-